 An up-to-date, attractive and useful collection is maintained through a continual withdrawal and replacement process.
 Replacement of worn volumes is dependent upon current demand, usefulness, more recent acquisitions, and availability of newer editions.
 This ongoing process of weeding is the responsibility of the library director and is authorized by the Board of Trustees.
 Withdrawn materials will be handled in a similar manner and under the same authority as donated materials.

-JCWPL Policy 2.9 Last Revised 10/23/2018

 DVD POLICY

-The library will maintain a small collection of charge. of videos and DVDs that patrons may check out free
+The library will maintain a small collection of videos and DVDs that patrons may check out free of charge.

 Section 3: Building Policies